lonerapier/lonerapier.github.io/content/thoughts/diffusion-models.md

 **Classifier-free Guidance**

-Training a classifier for different kind of conditioning is infeasible, and since the classifier is pre-trained, it may or may not map the noisy input to correct conditioning information.
+Proposed by @ho2022classifier, training a classifier for different kind of conditioning is infeasible, and since the classifier is pre-trained, it may or may not map the noisy input to correct conditioning information.
 If we train it alongside the diffusion model, then it defeats the purpose of conditioning the generative model in the first place.

 First, note that we can write classifier guidance equation such that $\nabla_{x}\log p(c|x)=\nabla_{x}\log p(x|c)-\nabla_{x}\log p(x)$, and then substituting the equation into the final weighted form: